Public Adjuster Illinois

 - Public adjusters work directly for and with their clients and advocate on their behalf

-There are three main types of insurance adjusters in Illinois: staff adjusters, independent adjusters, and public adjusters.
+There are three main insurance adjusters in Illinois: staff adjusters, independent adjusters, and public adjusters.
 Each adjuster can assess property damage caused by a destructive event and use that information to determine the value of your insurance claim.

 Staff and independent adjusters all require similar licensing, but a Hope licensed public adjuster advocates for you, the policyholder, and therefore, requires a unique license.
 Hope Public Adjusters can work continuously to help you reclaim fair compensation from the insurance company.